Open Day Activities & Subject Talks

 Sports Hall & Science Labs 10am-1.30pm

 Let our Applied Science department take you on a journey through our analytical disciplines.
 Our staff will show you around our modern laboratories and demonstrate our variety of research equipment.
 We can also show you around our crime scene house and show you aspects of the crime scene simulations that take place.
-Our team will be on hand to answer any questions you have about our wide-ranging study of chemistry and forensic disciplines and how this is set in the context of current and emerging technologies.
+Our team will be on hand to answer any questions you have about our wide-ranging study of forensic disciplines and how this is set in the context of current and emerging technologies.

 Sports Hall, 10am-1.30pm

 Our Built Environment department has something for everyone.
 Whether you're looking to boost your construction management skills whilst working in industry or start exploring architecture from a whole new angle.
 The best way to learn about our subjects is to come and meet our experienced industry professional staff.
 They can talk to you about our courses but also show you how our students design and produce their work, how models are drawn and made, and how you can take your skills to the next level with our software and equipment.

 We will demonstrate how body composition analysis can be used within an applied setting to determine physical status and to develop appropriate nutrition and exercise training programmes, with the aim of optimising physical performance.